BookerLoL/LearnConceptsInJava/src/main/java/mazes/readme.md

     - divide the board horizontally & vertically until width/height less than or equal to 1
       - Every division, add a wall to all the cells except for 1
       - repeat subdividing horizontally & vertically until reaching base case
+  - Other algorithms
+    - Cellular automata, good with bitmasking but may not create a complete maze

 - Masking mazes
   - Great for creating ASCII mazes or even creating areas that can't be accessed